raskal33/bitredict/README.md

 This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Onest](https://fonts.google.com/specimen/Onest), a modern font family.

-## About BitRedict
+## About BITR

-BitRedict is a decentralized prediction market platform built on Solana that allows users to:
+BITR is a decentralized prediction market platform built on Solana that allows users to:
 - Create prediction markets
 - Place bets on outcomes
 - Earn rewards from accurate predictions